• Products

 Groups that manage admin access

-Some default groups that manage admin access are blocklisted and will not be migrated.
+Some default groups that manage admin access are blocklisted and aren’t migrated.
 This is to avoid accidentally assigning admin access to those who shouldn't have it.

 Blocklisted groups